comet-licsar/licsar_proc/docs/index.rst

 Reunwrapping existing interferograms
 ^^^^^^^^^^^^^^^^^^^^^^^
 Standard LiCSAR products use general parameters for unwrapping.
-Here we document the python tool ``lics_unwrap.py``.
+Here we document the python tool ``lics_unwrap.py`` that performs `published procedures <https://ieeexplore.ieee.org/document/9884337>`_ .
-We will soon augment it to allow processing directly from command line, for now you may check the :ref:`API documentation<apidoc_unwrap>`.
+We will soon augment it to allow processing directly from command line as part of LiCSBAS, for now you may check the :ref:`API documentation<apidoc_unwrap>`.

 LiCSAR to LiCSBAS (JASMIN)